3rd Air Squadron (Indonesia): OV-10 Bronco

-The OV-10 Bronco started her service in Indonesia on 28 September 1976 when 16 OV-10Fs replaced 3rd Air Squadron’s P-51D Mustang.
+The OV-10 Bronco started her service in Indonesia on 28 September 1976 when 16 OV-10Fs replaced 3rd Air Squadron's P-51D Mustang.

 The OV-10 saw combat in East Timor where it was used as attack aircraft, some OV-10s were piloted by American pilots in bombing raids against Fretilin.

-In 1990, the Bronco was re-assigned to the 1st Air Squadron and to the 21st Air Squadron later, while the new F-16s were assigned to 3rd Air Squadron.
+In 1990, the Bronco was reassigned to the 1st Air Squadron and to the 21st Air Squadron later, while the new F-16s were assigned to 3rd Air Squadron.
 After a fatal crash in 2007, all OV-10 were retired and replaced by EMB-314 Super Tucano.

 F-16 Fighting Falcon

 The Indonesian F-16A/B procurement program was named the "Peace Bima Sena I".
 Four F-5 Tiger II Pilots Lt.
 Col. Wartoyo (Marsdya TNI), Major Basri Sidehabi (Marsdya TNI), Major Eris Herryanto (Marsdya TNI), and Major Rodi Suprasojo (Marsda TNI).

 Those who had more than 1,000 flying hours departed Indonesia at the end of 1988.
 They went to the US to receive education and training on the characteristics and uniqueness of aircraft, maneuvers, how to fly, and education to become instructors for the F-16 Fighting Falcon.
 Apart from the four pilots, 63 technicians also departed after going through the selection process.

-The first 2 F-16 landed at Iswahyudi on December 11 1989, after going through a long and tiring journey from the manufacturing plant in Fort Worth, Dallas.
+The first 2 F-16 landed at Iswahyudi on December 11, 1989, after going through a long and tiring journey from the manufacturing plant in Fort Worth, Dallas.
 The total number of F-16A/B block 15 Operational Capabilities Upgrade (OCU) aircraft owned by the Indonesian Air Force is 12 aircraft.
 The first pilot conversions opened five months later in April 1990 and by 1999, the 3rd squadron had 31 F-16 pilots.

 The 3rd Air Squadron is involved in the 2003–2004 Indonesian offensive in Aceh.
 F-16s were deployed as a 'Shock Therapy' where the F-16s would fly low over enemy positions at a high speed as a show of force.

 3rd squadron took part in various air defense operations, operational command level exercises, force level exercises and joint exercises.
 Joint exercises that have been carried out are Pitch Black exercise in Australia, Elang Thainesia with Thailand, Elang Ausindo with Australia, Cope West with US PACAF, Elang Malindo with Malaysia and Elang Indopura with Singapore as well as visits to friendly countries such as Thailand, Singapore and Australia.